Steamboat Package Illustrations

 The cigar manufacturer chose the Steamboat Grand Turk for the cigar band.
 [See illustration above.]
 In addition to this version with a red background (XII 101) this came with 3 other versions blue(XII 102), brown (XII 103) and green (XII 104).

 The red one was not only in the best condition it was also the best looking of the 4.

 MARK TWAIN cigar (band) from a dealer in Toledo, Spain

 Dominican cigar bands, Vitolas, Centro-Americanas "MARK TWAIN" (Escritor)

 Product of Fred W. Hinz & Sons Co.
 Cincinnati.
 Circa 1950(?)

-The illustration (with "full moon") is based on a daytime photo of the Gordon C. Greene that we have in one of the old photos sections.
+The illustration (with "full moon" added) is based on a daytime photo of the Gordon C. Greene we have in the museum.*

 Printed on tin . . . looks like late '40's early '50's.
 Not in the best of shape but Photoshopped out many blemishes except for the ones that are obvious here.

 On the crates lower right can be read "COOK'S EST. 1853" & "EVANSVILLE, IND."